About Cherwell Valley Riding Club

 We are justifiably proud of our training programme, which is becoming increasingly popular with members.
 We have a regular panel of excellent, fully qualified and experienced trainers, who cover different disciplines and we are always open to new ideas for things to do with our horses.
 Our committee works particularly hard to put on our open winter dressage series indoors at Moulton college, and the more relaxed summer dressage series that is ideal for our members to have their first experience of dressage or to take out young horses.
 We usually run a very popular annual jumping derby in summer at Onley Grounds that is open to all and is a lot of fun.
 All our training events are held at local venues in the Northampton / Daventry area and are at very competitive prices.

 We also have a thriving junior section, whose members represent the club in various regional qualifying competitions.
 We welcome new junior members who want to experience all aspects of riding in a relaxed atmosphere.
-We hold one or two special junior day camps a year for our younger members.
+Subject to numbers, we usually hold one or two special junior day camps a year for our younger members.

 We are very keen to encourage new members to join us and become part of this amazing riding club.
 New ideas for activities are very welcome.
 Anyone with enthusiasm and a can do attitude is welcome to join the committee, which meets regularly, to help with the running of the club.

 A short history of Cherwell Valley Riding Club

 The Club was formed in 1971 when a group of juniors and adults were having instruction sessions at Ivy House Farm, West Farndon.
 At that time, there were eight adult members and seven junior members.
 The first Open Show was held at Woodford Halse on 17th June 1972, with several gymkhana classes, handy hunter and dressage.
 Entry fees were 50p per class.